luttje/filament-user-attributes/README.md

 # Filament User Attributes

 Let your users specify custom attributes for models in Filament, similar to Custom Fields in WordPress.
-For Laravel 11 and 12 and Filament 4.
+For Laravel 11-13 and Filament 4-5.

 > **Demonstration:** showing the creation of a custom user attribute for the 'Locations' resource of this app:
 >